-Fox Valley Families Against Planned Parenthood is a grassroots coalition of citizens who oppose the Planned Parenthood facility that opened October 2, 2007 at 3051 E. New York St. in Aurora, IL (map).
+Fox Valley Families Against Planned Parenthood is a grassroots coalition of citizens who oppose the Planned Parenthood facility that opened October 2, 2007 at 3051 E. New York St. in Aurora, Illinoig (map).

-To join our effort, sign up in the box to the right
+To join our peaceful effort, sign up right here

 or follow one of these links: